OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-34.md

 # Genesis Chapter 34

 ## Genesis 34:1
-Now Dinah, the daughter of Leah, whom she had borne to Jacob, went out to see the daughters of the land.
+Dinah, the daughter of Leah, whom she had borne to Jacob, went out to visit the daughters of the land.

 ## Genesis 34:2
 When Shechem, the son of Hamor the Hivite, the prince of the land, saw her, he took her and lay with her, violating her.